 Photo 3.
 A healthy coral reef has been rebuilt thanks to a crowdfunding campaign in 2018, with recycled glass and cement.
 Pictured here is the reef one year later, in April 2019. © Anne-Sophie Roux / Tēnaka

-If you are working in a company that is willing to engage for sustainable transitions, you can contact the team to build a CSR programme that meets your company’s needs.
-Tēnaka’s offers to business include (but are not limited to): coral reef restoration for your brand, scientific monitoring, impacts measurement data for CSR reports and communication.
+If you are working in a company that is willing to engage for sustainable transitions, you can contact the team to build a CSR program that meets your company’s needs.
 Various offers are to be built to engage your collaborators (immersion into your coral reef through virtual reality, intrapreneurship initiatives, etc.) and your consumers (drive-to-store mechanisms, marketing initiatives, etc.).